Warm Wine Recipe Spices for a Warm Happy Hour

 Warm Wine Recipe Spices | Brown Sugar

-Brown sugar is another great option to put into mulled wine.
-Brown sugar will offer a sweeter flavor that is reminiscent of the molasse that is used to make it.
-Luckily, the brown sugar should dissolve in the wine itself as it cooks.
+Brown sugar is another great option for mulled wine.
+It offers a sweeter flavor reminiscent of the molasses used to make it.
+Luckily, the brown sugar should dissolve in the wine as it cooks.

-What we’re after here is a sweetness that compliments the heat from the rest of the spices in a way that isn’t overpowering.
-All it takes is half a cup of brown sugar for 1 full liter of wine.
+What we’re after here is a sweetness that complements the heat from the rest of the spices without being overpowering.
+All it takes is half a cup of brown sugar for one full liter of wine.

 Warm Wine Recipe Spices | Vanilla Pods